Meiji Gekken: 1874

 Meiji Gekken: 1874 (明治撃剣－1874－) is an original Japanese anime television series created by Tsukasa Sakurai and Naoki Tozuka and animated by Tsumugi Akita Animation Lab.
 It is directed by Jin Tamamura and written by Tozuka, with Naru Nishikori and Masayori Komine designing the characters and Shūji Katayama composing the music.
 It aired from January 14 to March 24, 2024, on BS Shochiku Tokyu.
 Crunchyroll streamed the series as part of its Crunchyroll Originals label.

+Plot

+Set against the backdrop of the Boshin War or Japanese Revolution of 1868, the story follows Shizuma Origasa, a young disillusioned samurai who gets caught up in the power play between the Restorationists who want to preserve the old order and the Imperialists who want to drag Japan towards modernisation and industrialisation.
+Woven into this power struggle are scheming politicians, Western businessmen, double agents, yakuza, disgruntled former samurai, and various other self-interested parties who try to exploit the chaotic situation.
+Meanwhile, Shizuma joins the ill-equipped and inexperienced police force who try to maintain justice and order.